AnestisAsl/Aeolus-react-typescript-PWA/README.md

 ## Description<br>

-Aether is a fullstack weather application.
+Aeolus is a fullstack weather application.
 It implements a full functional login system to personalise the experience.
 For the purpose above, its backend created using ExpressJS, MongoDB as its database and JWT.js for authentication purposes.
 As for its frontend a combination of ReactJS with **typescript** gets the job done.
 The tech stack i used, comes somewhat under the MERN stack.

 ## Frontend<br>